MGorin84/ASSIGNMENT1/development-log.md

 ### 15/11/2019

-*Implemented error handling inside a Class Method
+*Implemented error handling inside a class method *Made an array for colour selection to avoid repetition in a code *